 In the parable, the shepherd began with one hundred sheep and one walked away.
 ‘The 99’ refers to the 99 sheep who stayed with the shepherd – representing the Christians who believe and are walking in their faith.

 The sheep that left represents someone who’s turned from God and walking in the ways of the world instead.
-God will leave the ninety-nine to try to bring this one back home.

 What does Leave the 99 mean